ut-issl/c2a-aobc/README.md

 - When using `vMicro`, setting the `Visual Studio` to display by folders instead of filters makes it easier to use.
 - For build errors when SILS test with `S2E`, try the following operations first.
   - Perform `git submodule update`.
-  - Delete cmake cache of S2E.
+  - Delete CMake cache of S2E.

 ## Brief history of development
 ### History